aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 ## Taking the shots

-Shooting a panorama requires a bit of preparation and planning, to make sure that one can get the best out of Hugin when stitching the shots together.
+Shooting a panorama requires a bit of preparation and planning to make sure that one can get the best out of Hugin when stitching the shots together.
 Here is my personal "checklist":

-* set the camera to manual focus, so that the focus plane is the same for all shots
+* **Manual Focus** - set the camera to manual focus, so that the focus plane is the same for all shots
-* make sure that each frame has sufficient overlap with the previous one (something between 1/2 and 1/3 of the total area), so that hugin can find enough control points to align the images and determine the lens correction parameters
+* **Overlap Shots** - make sure that each frame has sufficient overlap with the previous one (something between 1/2 and 1/3 of the total area), so that hugin can find enough control points to align the images and determine the lens correction parameters
-* when taking the shots, try to follow as much as possible a straight line (keeping for example the horizon at the same height in your viewfinder); if you have a tripod, use it!
+* **Follow A Straight Line** - when taking the shots, try to follow as much as possible a straight line (keeping for example the horizon at the same height in your viewfinder); if you have a tripod, use it!
-* to maximize the angle of view, frame vertically for an horizontal panorama (and vice-versa for a vertical one)
+* **Frame Appropriately** - to maximize the angle of view, frame vertically for an horizontal panorama (and vice-versa for a vertical one)
-* frame the shots a bit wider than needed, to avoid bad surprises when cropping the stitched panorama
+* **Leave Some Room** - frame the shots a bit wider than needed, to avoid bad surprises when cropping the stitched panorama
-* take all shots with a fixed exposure (manual or locked) to avoid luminance variations that might not be fully compensated by hugin
+* **Fixed Exposure** - take all shots with a fixed exposure (manual or locked) to avoid luminance variations that might not be fully compensated by hugin
-* if you shoot during a sunny day, the brightness might vary significantly across the whole panorama; in this case, take three or more bracketed exposures for each view (we will see later how to blend them in the post-processing)
+* **Bracket if Needed** - if you shoot during a sunny day, the brightness might vary significantly across the whole panorama; in this case, take three or more bracketed exposures for each view (we will see later how to blend them in the post-processing)

 ## Processing the RAW files

 If you plan to create the panorama starting from the in-camera Jpeg images, you can safely skip this section.
 On the other hand, if you are shooting RAW you will need to process and prepare all the input images for Hugin.
 In this case it is important to make sure that the RAW processing parameters are exactly the same for all the shots.
 The best is to adjust the parameters on one reference image, and then batch-process the rest of the images using those settings.

+### Using PhotoFlow

 Loading and processing a RAW file is rather easy:

-1. click the "Open" button and choose the appropriate RAW file from your hard disk; the image preview area will show at this point a grey and rather dark image
+1. Click the "Open" button and choose the appropriate RAW file from your hard disk; the image preview area will show at this point a grey and rather dark image

-2. add a "RAW developer" layer; a configuration dialog will show up which allows to access and modify all the typical RAW processing parameters (white balance, exposure, color conversion, etc... see screenshots below).
+2. Add a "RAW developer" layer; a configuration dialog will show up which allows to access and modify all the typical RAW processing parameters (white balance, exposure, color conversion, etc... see screenshots below).

 <figure>
 <img src="pf_raw_wb2.png" width="380" height="409">